Miami Eviction Attorney, Broward Eviction Attorney (786) 787-7650

 The Tenant has the absolute right to pay you the FULL amount of rent due within the time frame of the 3 business day notice.
 You must accept the rent if it is offered to you within the 3 day period and if it is a FULL payment offer.
 If the 3 day time period expires or it’s only a partial payment offer, you can refuse the rent payment offer.
 Please note that once payment is accepted, landlord may have waived his rights to evict the tenant until the next non-payment period.

-Upon the Tenant’s vacating of the premises for termination of the lease, if the Landlord intends to impose a claim on the Security Deposit, the Landlord shall have 30 days to give the Tenant written Notice by certified mail to the Tenant’s last known mailing address noticing the Tenant of the Landlord’s intention to impose a claim on the deposit.
+Florida Statute 83.49 governs the way the way in which a Landlord of a Residential Lease may impose a claim on the security deposit.
+Upon the Tenant’s vacating of the premises for termination of the lease, if the Landlord intends to impose a claim on the Security Deposit, the Landlord has 30 days to give the Tenant written Notice by certified mail to the Tenant’s last known mailing address notifying the Tenant of the Landlord’s intention to impose a claim on the deposit.

 LANDLORDS NEED TO BE AWARE OF FLORIDA STATUTE 718.116(11):